 We are proud to present “Trails of Regeneration,” a video series featuring stories of regeneration from around the globe about people who love and care for nature’s ecosystems and human well-being.
-This series is produced for Regeneration International by Oliver Gardiner, RI’s media producer and coordinator for Asia and Europe, and edited by Julie Wilson, communications associate for Organic Consumers Association.
+This series is created, directed and edited for Regeneration International by Oliver Gardiner.

 Agroforestry Today Part I: A Brief History of Agroforestry

 We hear from agroforestry expert Patrick Worms of the World Agroforestry - ICRAF explains the introduction of modern agriculture technology—think pesticides, synthetic fertilizers + farming equipment—has in many ways brought thousands of years of agricultural evolution using trees to a standstill, he says.